robcalcroft/wishlist-api/docs/API.md

 ```
 GET http://example.com/callback?error=access_denied
 ```
-## Obtaining a token
+## Getting a token

 <p>This route is used to obtain a token using a refresh token or an authorization code</p>

 	POST /auth/token